 There are many more that I couldn't include in the screenshot above, including another full screen of "application" providers and both Google and Wunderlist, which are already a part of my account.

 I didn't need to update my Sunrise app to see the new option.
 Read More

 Almost a year ago, Microsoft released Office Mobile for Android phones to the Play Store.
 The caveat, of course, was that it required an Office 365 subscription in order to use the application, which was kind of a bummer.

 Fast-forward to today, and you may have heard that Office is finally available for the iPad – a rumor that we've seen come and go several times over the last couple of years.
 That's not all Microsoft had up its sleeve, however, because today's change also affects Android users in a positive way.

 As of now, Office Mobile is completely free to use for "home use."
-That means no more Office 365 requirements, and the app is totally free.
 Read More